1.5 Cryovolcanism on Enceladus

 In this video David Rothery of The Open University and Michele Dougherty of Imperial College London describe the amazing world of Enceladus.

-- .
+- The Plumes of Enceladus [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] .
 A three-minute TED talk by Carolyn Porco, leader of the Cassini imaging team, reporting the latest (as of 2009) findings.

 - Learn more about Enceladus.
 This NASA page is a good place to begin if you want to study Enceladus in more detail.